Eleven7825/eleven7825.github.io/index.md

 title: "Welcome to my home page"
 ---

-Hello, I am a junior undergraduate student majored in Honors Mathmematics.
-I am also a member of Applied Math Lab at NYU Shanghai.
-Currently, I am working on a project on material dissolving and natural circulation.
-We are seeking for a model to explain the periodic flow structure as we found during our previous experiment.

-Besides a student, I am also a rock climber.
-If you are Shanghai and also a climber, you are more than welcomed to contact me to team up and climb some crazy routes, either gym or near by crags.
-Rope and quickdraws provided!
+Hello, this is Eleven Chen from NYU Shanghai.
+Currently, I am studying away in New York City.
+My major is Honors Mathematics.
+Math modeling and Simulation are my favorite while I have also done some experimental physics projects in lab before.

+I am also a backpacker, sport climber(really want to try trad though...), and skateboarder.
+Open to new friends from all over the world!

-My email adress: sc7825@nyu.edu
+Email: sc7825@nyu.edu
+Ins: eleven7825